AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Introduction

-Most existing work focuses on data-level combinations, where sequences generated by the student and the teacher are simply mixed \cite{lin2020autoregressive,agarwal2024policy}.
-However, this coarse-grained strategy cannot guarantee both high quality and consistency for each individual sequence.
-At the token-level, the only notable attempt is SKD, which introduces speculative decoding into sequence generation: the teacher supervises the student’s output at each token step \cite{xuspeculative}.
-While this can align generation more closely with the teacher, the frequent switching between models produces ``twisted'' sequences that overfit to the teacher, yielding only marginal performance gains.
+Obtaining high-quality SLMs is often achieved by transferring knowledge from large teacher models via Knowledge Distillation (KD)~\cite{DBLP:journals/corr/HintonVD15, xu2024survey, wang2025put, sanh2019distilbert}.
+Current KD paradigms generally fall into two categories depending on the source of training data~\cite{xu2024survey}: Off-policy methods (e.g., MiniLLM ~\cite{gu2024minillm}, SeqKD ~\cite{kim2016sequence}) utilize teacher-generated sequences or ground-truth data, providing rich supervision signals but suffering from training-inference mismatch, as the student never learns to recover from its own errors.
+Conversely, on-policy methods (e.g., GKD ~\cite{agarwal2024policy}) train on student-generated sequences, aligning training with inference but often collapsing due to the low quality of the student's initial outputs, especially in the early stages of distillation.
+Effectively combining the strengths of both paradigms—high-quality supervision and distribution consistency—remains a key challenge.

+Recent attempts, such as SKD~\cite{xuspeculative} and SWITCH~\cite{koo-etal-2025-switch}, propose mixing student and teacher tokens within a single sequence.
+However, these methods typically employ frequent, bidirectional switching strategies, where control is returned to the student immediately after a teacher intervention.
+We argue that such fragmentation disrupts the semantic coherence of the generation process.
+When a model is forced to constantly toggle between the student's and the teacher's latent states, it may generate disjointed sequences (or "chimeras") that satisfy neither distribution perfectly, as validated in Section \ref{sec:fre}.
+Furthermore, existing static or rigid thresholding mechanisms fail to adapt to the varying difficulty of different samples, limiting their effectiveness on complex reasoning tasks.

-To address these limitations, we propose \textbf{AdaSwitch}, a two-stage sequence generation framework that dynamically alternates between on-policy and off-policy learning at the token level.
-In the exploration stage, the student generates an initial sequence autonomously, maintaining training–inference consistency while exploring with its latent capabilities.
-In the guidance stage, the teacher takes over and generates the remaining sequence to ensure high-quality outputs.
-Furthermore, the switching threshold is dynamically adjusted during generation, allowing the switch to adapt based on the difficulty of each sample.
-This one-time switch mechanism prevents excessive interventions, reduces sequence distortion and teacher overfitting, and maintains a balance between consistency and quality.
+To address these limitations, we propose \textbf{AdaSwitch}, a context-aware sequence generation framework that dynamically alternates between on-policy exploration and off-policy guidance at the token level.
+AdaSwitch adopts an adaptive one-time switching mechanism: the student initially generates tokens autonomously (Exploration Stage) to maintain training-inference consistency.
+Once the student's divergence from the teacher exceeds a dynamic threshold derived from recent generation history, the teacher takes over to generate the remaining sequence (Guidance Stage), ensuring high-quality outputs.
+This design prevents logic fragmentation caused by frequent switching and ensures that the student receives a high-quality correction exactly when its capability limit is reached.